peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 The integer part of the quotient of the two objects.
 Returns null if the return value would overflow the exponent range.
 A caller can handle a null return value by treating it as positive infinity if both operands have the same sign or as negative infinity if both operands have different signs.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns NaN if the divisor and the dividend are 0.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

 <b>Exceptions:</b>